KDNDESILVA/Practical_Assignment_Weather_Forecast_App/README.md

 ## Update

--Now can search the weather by typing the city name.
+- Now can search the weather by typing the city name.
--last searched city weather details will remain when you using the app again.
+- Last searched city weather details will remain when you using the app again.

 ~ by KDNDESILVA - E2145070 ~